coveooss/connectivity-library/WorkplaceByFacebook/README.md

 Attachments are completely downloaded and full text indexed.

-Comments can contain nested comments, they are indexed as a single comment item (comment + nested comments).
+Comments can contain nested comments, they are indexed as a single comment item (that is, comment + nested comments).

 ** Only Posts supports incremental indexing, be-aware of the duplicate entries in `RefreshEndpoints` **